jdpatt/yabp/README.md

 Yet Another Bus Pirate Libray

 A [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) is a handy little debug tool.
 Its firmware, command documentation and artwork are released into the public domain.
-This is another library but fits my needs and doesn't carry the GPL notice that is tucked away in the *pyBusPirateLite* that is under the scripts folder or any derivative.
-They have gone untouched and updated for many years.
+This is another library built from the command documentation but fits my needs and doesn't carry the GPL notice that is tucked away in the *pyBusPirateLite* that is under the scripts folder or any similar derivatives.
+They have gone untouched for many years.

 ## Developer Install